-- This policy will be reviewed every three years, unless legislation, business or sector developments require otherwise, to ensure we can continue to meet the objectives and take account of good practice developments. - We will monitor the effectiveness of this policy by regularly reviewing: - The number of evictions, abandonments or otherwise failed / failing tenancies involving a vulnerable person or household. - The number of cases of anti-social behaviour or harassment involving a vulnerable people (either as victim or perpetrator). - The volume of complaints relating to a failure to support vulnerable customers.
-The customer satisfaction of customers with vulnerabilities including feedback we gather on Tenancy Sustainment case work and experience of using our Aids & Adaptations service. - And evidence of effectiveness will be gathered through: - robust screening assessments for all services. - robust Impact Assessments for all relevant service areas (as identified by the screening assessments).
+- This policy will be reviewed every three years, unless legislation, business or sector developments require otherwise, to ensure we can continue to meet the objectives and take account of good practice developments. - We will monitor the effectiveness of this policy by regularly reviewing: - The number of evictions, abandonments or otherwise failed / failing tenancies involving a vulnerable person or household. - The number of cases of anti-social behaviour or harassment involving a vulnerable people (either as victim or perpetrator). - Feedback we gather on Tenancy Sustainment case work and experience of using our Aids & Adaptations service. - Our annual assessment of compliance with the Regulator of Social Housing consumer standards is a further test that we are meeting our responsibilities to vulnerable customers.